 In thrilling news for Phyrne fans, Rippon Lea is again hosting a major Miss Fisher costume exhibition.
 It features fabulous fashions from the feature film, television series, Ms Fisher’s Modern Murder Mysteries spin-off series, and even the Chinese adaptation Miss S, and runs until May 2021.

 Do you have any tips for where to find Miss Fisher filming locations around Melbourne and regional Victoria?
 We would love to hear from you.
 Please leave a comment below.

 About the writer

-Louise Reynolds made up her mind at the age of about four that she would one day travel the world – and has so far visited around 30 countries across five continents and the Pacific.
-A hopeless Francophile, Louise has a particular love for France, its language and pretty much all things French.
-Her favourite way to explore the world is on foot and her boots have taken her walking on famous trails in Europe, South America and New Zealand.
-Louise also has a passion for her home state and loves exploring regional Victoria.
-While travelling she’s usually found with a pile of books and at least one teddy bear in tow.
-She also practices the little-known sport of extreme knitting in far off places.
+Louise Reynolds made up her mind at the age of about four that she would one day travel the world, and has so far visited around 30 countries across five continents and the Pacific.
+A hopeless Francophile, she has a particular love for France, its language and pretty much all things French.
+Louise’s favourite way to see the world is on foot and her boots have taken her walking on famous trails in Europe, South America and New Zealand.
+She also has a passion for her home state of Victoria and loves exploring its diverse regions.